Batman and Hindu-Muslim Dialogue

 “Wait, you were sent here? by whom?”

 “Hmm… ” Charles is still processing.
-“Aren’t we getting into the same navel-gazing loop you just disparaged Descartes for?”
+“Aren’t we getting into the same navel-gazing loop that you just disparaged Descartes for?”

 “That’s interesting…”